travigd/documentation/readme.md

 ### Front Matter

-Every page written in markdown has front matter, which specifies information about the page to Jekyll.
+Every page written for Jekyll in markdown has front matter, which specifies information about the page.
 We specify a title for the page, the section it belongs to, and the version for that section.
 Title and section should be [title case](http://en.wiktionary.org/wiki/title_case), and the version number should be in the format X.X.X.

 For example:
 ```jekyll